Eurovans: Citroën Evasion

 The Evasion (Évasion) was badged Synergie in the RHD markets of both the United Kingdom and Ireland.
 However, the car maintained the Evasion name in New Zealand.
 In October 1998, the Citroën Evasion got a slight facelift, including a larger logo and a restyling of the front grille and rear bumper.
 More than 120,000 Evasion/Synergie were produced.

+Evasion Windows 95 edition

+A special version of the Evasion was produced to prepare for the arrival of Bill Gates to sell Windows 95 in France.
+2 copies of the van were modified for the event and started the French automaker's dive into putting technology into cars.
+Sometimes called the Mobile Office, they later developed the Citroën Xsara Intel prototype in 1997 and the Citroën XM Multimedia prototype in 1998.

+The van featured a custom desk holding a Siemens Nixdorf multimedia suite, including a laptop, laser printer, and a Siemens 53 phone with a hands-free kit.

+One of the vans is still daily driven in France and one is unknown and may reside in the US.